08 Jun Are you really a fraud?

 Does this ring a bell with you?

-Imposter phenomenon isn’t just feeling nervous about doing something new, going somewhere for the first time, or starting a new job.
+Imposter syndrome isn’t just feeling nervous about doing something new, going somewhere for the first time, or starting a new job.

-I’m not sure where my own imposter phenomenon started and it still crops up every now and again.
+I’m not sure where my own imposter syndrome started and it still crops up every now and again.

 But now I recognise it.

-There are lots of ways to deal with Imposter Phenomenon.
+There are lots of ways to deal with Imposter Syndrome.

 One of the practical approaches that I’ve used with my coaching clients is The Confidence Wall which I heard about at a conference*.